zooniverse/lita/README.md

 Alternatively get a console to interactively run code / debug tests

-1. `docker-compose run --rm lita bash` to launch a bash shell in the container
+1. `docker-compose run --service-ports --rm lita bash` to launch a bash shell in the container

 2. `bundle exec rspec` to run tests from the container